Tractable Optimal Experimental Design using Transport Maps: Introduction

-In this article, we focus on the design of experimental conditions for Bayesian inverse problems governed by \emph{nonlinear} PTO maps, or with non-Gaussian priors, resulting in Bayesian inverse problems characterized by non-Gaussian posteriors.
+In this article, we focus on the design of experimental conditions for Bayesian inverse problems governed by \emph{nonlinear} PTO maps resulting in Bayesian inverse problems characterized by non-Gaussian posteriors.
 The nonlinear parameter-to-observable map introduces some unique challenges that are not present in the linear OED setting, even under the assumption of an additive Gaussian noise model --- the most notable of which are lack of a closed-form expression for the utility function, and the dependence of the optimality criterion on the observed data.
 The latter issue is often circumvented by finding designs that work well on average for all realizations of the data, \ie, by optimizing the expected value of the chosen utility function.
-However, even after this simplification, the former challenge of approximating the resulting objective function remains.
-A few common approaches for alleviating this challenge involve: linearization techniques (\eg, using a Laplace approximation to the posterior as in~\cite{LongScavinoTemponeWang:2013:1,AlexanderianPetraStadlerGhattas:2016:1}) or purely sample-based nested Monte Carlo techniques, made computationally feasible via a surrogate approximation to the parameter-to-observable map~\cite{HuanMarzouk:2013:1, WuOLearyRoseberryChenGhattas:2022:1}.
+However, even after this simplification, the challenge of approximating the resulting objective function remains.
+A few common approaches to alleviate this involve: linearization techniques (\eg, using a Laplace approximation as in~\cite{LongScavinoTemponeWang:2013:1,AlexanderianPetraStadlerGhattas:2016:1,WuChenGhattas:2023:1}) or employing purely sample-based Monte Carlo estimators (\eg, nested Monte Carlo approximation of the expected information gain, which can be made computationally feasible via surrogates of the parameter-to-observable map~\cite{HuanMarzouk:2013:1, WuOLearyRoseberryChenGhattas:2022:1}).
+Methods based on the Laplace approximation have been developed for various utility functions.
+They offer scalability for large-dimensional problems and are suitable for weakly nonlinear problems.
+However, they do in general require gradients (and Hessians) of the log-posterior density, as well as maximum a-posteriori estimators for a large number of data samples, though approaches that avoid numerical optimization at the expense of additional error are available (see, \eg~\cite[Section~4.4]{WuChenGhattas:2023:1}).
+On the other hand, nested Monte Carlo estimators to the expected information gain (EIG) are asymptotically unbiased and consistent~\cite{RainforthCornishYangWarringtonWood:2018:1}, but they require a large number of forward model evaluations at every design point.
+This can get prohibitively expensive during numerical optimization of the EIG, since many evaluations of the EIG are required.
+Defining tractable estimators for other commonly-used utility functions is also non-trivial.
+For example, Monte Carlo (MC) estimators of the Bayesian A-optimality criterion would require approximating the posterior covariance for \emph{each} data sample used in the MC estimator.